raydot/nailing-the-coding-interview/chapters/02-big-o.md

 No wonder I was always drawn much more to computer programming than mathematics.

-Now that that’s out of the way, there is of course a strong link between mathematics and computer science.
+Now that I've got that out of the way, there is of course a strong link between mathematics and computer science.
 In many cases, the latest discoveries of one have been found thanks to ideas or methods derived from the other.
 This doesn’t mean you have to be a math whiz to be a great computer programmer, but a little bit of knowledge of math can certainly never hurt you.

 Big O Notation is one of those little bits of math.
 You don’t need to solve long sets of problems or memorize lists of equations to understand and use Big O. There are some general principles you have to understand, and once you understand them you can add the Big O toolset to your arsenal.